erfanjazebnikoo/aurora_core/README.md

 ![N|Solid](http://erfanjazebnikoo.com/downloads/guilano_3d_mapping.jpg)

 ### 5- Simulator
 A simulator is a tool for testing software and simulation of competition environment.
-Gazebo is a simulation framework which works alongside ROS here and illustrates the outputs.
+Gazebo is a simulation framework which works alongside [ROS][ros] here and illustrates the outputs.
 A simulator can work with the sensors such as laser scanner, sonar, parachute and so forth, which are not available just how a real robot does.To find the strengths and weaknesses of the program, it can be tested in a simulated environment for several times.

 ----------

 ## Image Processing
 Detecting objects is accurately one of the missions of the competition.
-[OpenCV](https://opencv.org/) libraries are made use of in order to detect objects.
+[OpenCV][opencv] libraries are made use of in order to detect objects.
 In the previous projects, we managed to detect shapes like circle, square, triangle, pentagon, star and so forth.
-More complex shapes and colors are needed to train for OpenCV.
-In the last competition, the team trained the required shapes, for instance, heart and landing sign, to land by providing images from different angles and training them by OpenCV libraries.
+More complex shapes and colors are needed to train for [OpenCV][opencv].
+In the last competition, the team trained the required shapes, for instance, heart and landing sign, to land by providing images from different angles and training them by [OpenCV][opencv] libraries.
 This time-consuming process results in an XML file which is used to detect the target shape.
-In addition, we used canny, filtering and rough circle algorithms from OpenCV libraries to detect simple colored shapes.
-Another point to mention is that the image processing program works with ROS.
+In addition, we used canny, filtering and rough circle algorithms from [OpenCV][opencv] libraries to detect simple colored shapes.
+Another point to mention is that the image processing program works with [ROS][ros].
 In this method, the image is provided by the topics specified for sending image data.
 It is beneficial because the main program is separated from the image processing program.
 The main program is responsible for controlling the robot.
 If any issues occur in the image processing program, the main application works without any problems.

 ![N|Solid](http://erfanjazebnikoo.com/downloads/guilano_image_processing.jpg)